Start Here To Get The 360 Degree Feedback You Crave

 1. Ask for the Truth

-Set up some time with your boss and peers to really ask for feedback.
+Set up some time with your manager, peers, and direct reports to really ask for feedback.
 Avoid the generic, “Do you have any feedback for me?”
 Or letting them off the hook, by accepting “You’re doing everything just right.”

 Ask questions about areas you’re specifically looking to improve.

-“I’ve been under a great deal of stress recently, and worry that I might be rubbing some people the wrong way.
-Is there anything I can do to improve the way I’ve been communicating with you?”
+- “I’ve been under a great deal of stress recently, and worry that I might be rubbing some people the wrong way.
+What’s one thing I can do to improve the way I’ve been communicating with you?”

 2. Say Thank You